listenrightmeow/pottymouth/README.md

 Will match global and case-insensitive regex matches against the user input.

 User input may potentially have multiple-nested bad words.
 This method will iterate over an array of pre-defined regex strings and add will add the number of consecutive characters matched to a score.
-If the score at anypoint exceeds the class threshold, the method will immediately stop propagation and return false.
+If the score at anypoint exceeds the class threshold, the method will immediately stop propagation and return true.

 Default class threshold is 0.5.
 Threshold will then be used to evaluate user input * threshold.